 We seek to draw wounded people into an encounter with Jesus Christ, the Great Wounded Healer.

-We welcome your prayers for us as we pioneer this new ministry.
+We welcome your prayers for us.
 If you have a moment right now, please pray for us in a few specific ways.

 Frequently Asked Questions